Your trusted adviser for R&D Tax Credits and R&D Grants

 6 minute read

-Ireland's R&D tax credit scheme has become a cornerstone of the country's innovation strategy, offering businesses up to 30% relief on qualifying research and development expenditure.
-For many companies, this credit represents a substantial financial benefit – often running into hundreds of thousands of euros annually.
+Ireland's R&D tax credit scheme has become a cornerstone of the country's innovation strategy, offering businesses up to 35% relief on qualifying research and development expenditure.

-But here's what catches many businesses off guard: before you can claim these credits, you need to navigate the pre-filing notification (PFN) requirement.
+But before you can claim these credits, you need to navigate the pre-filing notification (PFN) requirement.
 Miss this step, and you could lose your entire entitlement for that accounting period, regardless of how much qualifying R&D work you've undertaken.

 The pre-filing notification is exactly what it sounds like: advance notice to Revenue that you intend to claim R&D tax credits for a specific accounting period.
 Think of it as raising your hand before you submit your actual claim.

 Revenue introduced this requirement as part of their efforts to improve compliance and reduce fraudulent claims.
-By requiring companies to signal their intention to claim R&D credits in advance, Revenue can better allocate resources for reviewing claims and provide early guidance where needed.
+By requiring companies to signal their intention to claim R&D credits in advance, Revenue can better allocate resources for reviewing claims and avoid last minute, spurious claims.

 Understanding when you need to make a PFN is crucial, as the rules aren't uniformly applied to all companies.